Equipping entrepreneurs for all-in careers for Jesus

 What to expect

-Teaching, workshops, and discussion with Dr Frog Orr-Ewing and Olly Perkins on entrepreneurship as a tool for disciple-making
+Teaching, workshops and discussions with Frog Orr-Ewing and Olly Perkins on using entrepreneurship for disciple-making

-A hands-on hackathon to develop and pitch your own missional startup idea
+A creative hackathon to develop and pitch a missional startup idea

-Worship together at Hope City Church, followed by a final group lunch and reflection
+Worship together at Hope City Church on Sunday morning, followed by a final lunch to wrap up and reflect as a group.

 Meet the Speakers